jonocodes/whyfi/slides.md

 ## Example plan

-* Chase Southwest Premier Business = 60k points
+- Chase Southwest Business = 80k points
-* Chase Southwest Plus = 50k
+- Chase Southwest Personal = 75k
-* Chase Sapphire Preferred = 50k
+- Chase Sapphire Preferred = 60k
-* Chase Sapphire Reserve = 50k
-* Chase Ink Business Preferred = 80K
+- Chase Ink Business = 100k
+- United Explorer = 60k
-* United MileagePlus Explorer = 50k
+- United MileagePlus = 50k

-2 years later you have ~300k points worth ~$4k in flights/hotels/car rentals
+2 years later you have 450k points

+worth $5000

+---

+## Return on investment

+You spend $350 in credit card fees and got $5000 in flights/hotels.

+Put $350 in the S&P 500 and in two years that will be $420

 Note: your mileage may vary, literally